 Professional Registered pharmacist with current General Pharmaceutical Council qualifications (GPhC) registration.
 Under PGD legislation there can be no delegation.
 Supply of the medication has to be by the same practitioner who has assessed the patient under this PGD.
-Specialist competencies or Has successfully completed NES Pharmacy e-learning module on "Urinary Tract Infections for NHS Pharmacy First Scotland". qualifications https://learn.nes.nhs.scot/33556/pharmacy/cpd-resources/urinary-tract-infections-utis-for-nhs-pharmacy-first-scotland Able to assess the person's capacity to understand the nature and purpose of the medication in order to give or refuse consent.
-Must be familiar with the trimethoprim Summary of Product Characteristics (SPC).
-Continuing education and training Has read current guidance on the management of urinary tract infections e.g. PHE/NICE,SIGN,SAPG Health Improvement Scotland.
+Specialist Has successfully completed NES Pharmacy e-learning module on competencies or "Urinary Tract Infections for NHS Pharmacy First Scotland". qualifications https://learn.nes.nhs.scot/33556/pharmacy/cpd-resources/urinary-tract- infections-utis-for-nhs-pharmacy-first-scotland Able to assess the person's capacity to understand the nature and purpose of the medication in order to give or refuse consent.
+Must be familiar with the trimethenrine Cummon of Dreduct Must be familiar with the trimethoprim Summary of Product Characteristics (SPC).
+Continuing education Has read current guidance on the management of urinary tract and training infections e.g. PHE/NICE,SIGN,SAPG Leath Improvement Costland SIGN 160: Management of Health Improvement Scotland.
 SIGN 160: Management of suspected bacterial lower urinary tract infection in adult women.
 A national clinical guideline.
 September 2020.
-Available at sign-160-uti-0-1 web-version.pdf (accessed 20 th January 2022) Health Improvement Scotland: Scottish Antimicrobial Prescribing Group (SAPG).
-Urinary Tract Infections .
-Available at: Urinary tract infections (sapg.scot) (accessed 20 th January 2022) Aware of local treatment recommendations.
+Available at sign-160-uti-0-1_web-version.pdf (accessed 20 th January 2022) Liestik langun and Costleg de Costigh Antiquiershiel Drosswiking Health Improvement Scotland: Scottish Antimicrobial Prescribing Group (SAPG).
+Urinary Tract Infections.
+Available at: Urinary tract infections (sapp.scot) (accessed 20 th January 2022) Aware of local treatment recommendations.
 Attends approved training and training updates as appropriate.
 Undertakes CPD when PGD or NES Pharmacy module updates.
+Ondenakes of D when FOD of NES Fhanhacy module updates.